 Malta is full of beautiful towns, offers many things to do and is surrounded by crystal clear blue water.
 It is a perfect destination for a vacation, or even a weekend break if you live in Europe!
 If you are lucky enough to spend some time here, make sure you put some time aside for exploring Mdina, the charming old city.
 Surrounded by walls, and made up of quaint little streets, it lives up to it is often referred to as”Silent City”.
 Mdina lies on a hill top, offering spectacular panoramic views of the Maltese countryside.
+Getting around Malta is easy as it is so small so Mdina can easily be reached from anywhere on the island.
 Spending a few hours just wandering the streets is a pleasure, however if you want to get the most out of your time, check out my tips on the best things to do in Mdina below.

 Whilst there is no bus stop inside the city walls, local buses run from all over Malta to Rabat.
 From here you can easily wander into the walls of the city.
 Buses is Malta are very cheap, with journeys costing less than 2 euros, however they can be extremely crowded and slow.
 Try to avoid peak times, allow plenty of time for your journeys, as in Malta you never quite know how long a journey will really take!
 Taxi’s will also be happy to take you there, and just outside the main gates of the city there are plenty of drivers willing to take you back to your accommodation.
 The tourist hop-on hop-off buses also stop at Rabat.